16+ Photography Trends in 2023

-Photography trends are dictated by a few things: Visual style of photographers, techniques that are gaining popularity in projects, the ability for images to work with other design elements, and even things such as social media filters.
+Photography trends are dictated by a few things.
+The visual style of photographers, techniques that are gaining popularity in projects, the ability for images to work with other design elements, and even things such as social media filters.

-The same photography trends that you might see in stock images (which we use as examples here) parallels to custom photos as well.
-Understanding photography trends is important for any designer because you’ll want to discuss photo options (and looks) before you begin a photoshoot for any design project to ensure that your visions are on the same page.
+The same photography trends that you might see in stock images (which we use as examples here) have parallels with custom photos as well.
+Understanding photography trends is important for any designer because you’ll want to discuss photo options (and looks) before you begin a photo shoot for any design project to ensure that your visions are on the same page.

 Shopify, Tumblr & More

 1. Golden Hour Lighting